b4b0y4/simpleDapp/README.md

 ## Features

-- Connects to any Ethereum smart contract using its address and ABI (Application Binary Interface).
+- Connects and provides a simple interface to any EVM smart contract using its address and ABI (Application Binary Interface).
-- Provides a simple interface for interacting with the blockchain.

 ## Usage